shendo/netsink/README.rst

 Features
 --------

-This project is still in early development, as such the feature set is limited.

 * DNS redirection based on simple config file
 * HTTP/HTTPS serving of static files based on url regexes
 * Imitate known external IP address lookup sites (thanks to `ipgetter`_ for the compiled list)
 * IRC service to capture connect and channel joins, etc.
-* Basic SMTP server support (no auth support yet)
+* SMTP/ESMTP server including AUTH and STARTTLS support
 * Listening port ranges easily configurable and separate from the modules that handle the traffic.
 * Automatic connection redirection for platforms that support ``iptables``
 * Generic port listener that can dispatch to other modules via packet inspection